-- Make a list of what you need to bring with you: driver’s license or other ID, cell phone and charger, change of clothes for you and children, medication, cash and ATM card, child’s birth certificate, health insurance card, and other important documents.
+- Make a list of what you need to bring with you: driver’s license or other ID, cell phone and charger, change of clothes for you and your children, medication, cash, an ATM card, child’s birth certificate, health insurance card, and other essential documents.

 - Finding someone to stay with so you are not alone.

 - Map out alternative routes to school or work.